hoc081098/GithubSearchKMM-Compose-SwiftUI/README.md

   # install pods
   pod install
   ```
-  Then, you can build and run inside XCode as usual.
+  Then, you can build and run inside Xcode as usual.

 # LOC